-When you’re on the phone, selling your company’s product, and ultimately earning the commission that helps you live a happy life on payday, it’s important to realize the full potential that telesales can offer.
+When you’re on the telephone, selling your company’s product, and ultimately earning the commission that helps you live a happy life on payday, it’s important to realize the full potential that telesales can offer.

-Building a good rapport with customers is an excellent way of closing a deal, and in some cases, finding a route to offer more to the customer which could lead to a better sale for you and your employer.
+Building a good rapport with customers is an excellent way of closing a deal, and in some cases, finding a route to offer more to the customer could lead to a better sale for you and your employer.

 But how can you improve your telesales skills and ensure that you’re closing as many leads as you can?
 Keep on reading for our top eight tips.

-If you’re planning on spending time on the phone, looking to sell any product, then you need to know exactly what you’re selling – and why you’re selling it.
+If you’re planning on spending time on the telephone, looking to sell any product, then you need to know exactly what you’re selling – and why you’re selling it.
 Failure to adhere to this simple principle could prove to be your undoing.

-We’ve all had customers on the line who need to know every facet of a product or service before they part with their hard-earned money, so it’s imperative that you know your product down to the tee well before you take to the phones.
+We’ve all had customers on the line who need to know every facet of a product or service before they part with their hard-earned money, so it’s imperative that you know your product down to the tee well before you take it to the telephones.
 It’s not just a case of knowing what you’re selling, though.
 You need to have thought of why the person on the other end of the telephone really needs this product or service.

 Once you’ve established these points, then you can start to think of your pitch.
 Having a pre-thought pitch can be a good way to boost sales, as it will contain all the important notes on what you’re selling, why they need it and it will make you look professional.
 Of course, that doesn’t mean that you need to have a pre-written script.
 Far from it.
 But having a well-thought-out plan of attack can help you close your lead.

-A lot can be said for a phone call where the person on the other end sounds happy to be talking to you, and leaving this impression on a potential client can have a positive impact on how you sell to them.
+A lot can be said for a telephone call where the person on the other end sounds happy to be talking to you, and leaving this impression on a potential client can have a positive impact on how you sell to them.